 Manta Technologies: Your Resource for IBM i Training

-All courses run in all popular browsers.
+All of our courses are web based and run in all popular browsers.

 Regular visitors to this site know that Manta offers a different combination pack on sale every month.
 For March, we are trying something new that was suggested by several customers.
 Until March 31, you can build you own combination package by selecting any number and combination of series and stand-alone courses.
 We'll take 20% off the total.

 Have you ever hired a new IBM i operator, only to learn that the next available class is four months away?
 Have you waited four months, only to have a class canceled at the last minute?

 Such problems don't exist with online training from Manta.
 You can browse through our course catalog, pick the topic you need, and begin training the same day.
 From basic operations to setting up a new server, we have the course you need.
 Train today and do the job tomorrow.

 Check us out.
 This site includes our complete catalog, as well as a sample session from each of our 120 courses and exams.
 You'll like what you see.

 From the PresidentOne of my favorite comedy monologues belongs to the late George Carlin, who made fun of the satisfaction we all get from being able to say, "I may be poor, or dumb, or unlucky.
 But at least I'm better off than that guy!"
 Because there is a finite number of people on Earth, there has to be some poor soul at the end of the line.
 George wondered what it would be like to be him, with no one left to feel superior to.